airdrummer/smart-404/README.md

 This will ignore all numbers, followed by a hyphen, at the start of the URL.

+### skip redirection of ignored patterns

+if pattern is found in url, skip it rather than just not searching the page.

+### Redirection options:

+ - redirect to 1st match found, otherwise show all matches
+ - redirect to exact match if found
+ - try to match on whole uri; default is tail only
+ - try walking up uri

+### Debug
+	>0 to send debug to error log (1-5)

 ### Template Configuration

 To provide a helpful list of suggested posts in your 404 pages, modify the 404.php template in your theme to use a Smart 404 template tag.
 For example: